SCL Decoding of Non-Binary Linear Block Codes: SCL Decoding of NB-LBCs

-Fig. \ref{sort} illustrates the $r$-step path sorting for the SCL decoding with a list size of $4$.
-The path metrics of the $L$ surviving paths are first sorted in ascending order.
+It starts by sorting the path metrics of the surviving paths in ascending order.
 Let $\tilde{x}_l = \Phi_{i-1}(p_l)$, where $p_l \in \{0, 1, \cdots, L-1\}$ denotes the original path index corresponding to the $l$-th smallest path metric.
 The ordered metric vector and its associated index vector are given by